apache/nifi-site/src/pages/markdown/quickstart.md

 git clone http://git-wip-us.apache.org/repos/asf/nifi.git
 ```
 <br/>
-Then checkout the 'develop' branch
+Then checkout the 'master' branch (which should be the default)

 ```
-cd nifi/
-git checkout develop
+git checkout master
 ```
 <br/>